ColeGreenlee/collective/docs/GETTING_STARTED.md

 ### Multi-Member Setup

 For a production multi-member collective, see the examples in:
+- `examples/federation/` - Full federation with three domains
-- `examples/three-member/` - Local three-member test setup
+- `examples/three-member/` - Basic multi-member setup
 - `examples/homelab-peering/` - Cross-network homelab deployment

 ## Configuration